meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Introduction

 We’re taking baby steps, let’s get started with our development environment.
-This challenge is all about getting the quintessential Agent to work so that we can start building it further.
+This challenge is all about getting the quintessential *Agent* to work so that we can start building it further.

 > [!NOTE]
 > You could run this (and the remaining challenges) from any VM, but we recommend you to use Cloud Shell as it comes with all the prerequisites pre-installed.

 ### Description

-We’ve already prepared a code base for you and put it in a Git repository (your coach will provide you the link), Clone that on Cloud Shell, create a virtual environment and install the requirements.
+We’ve already prepared a code base for you and put it in a Git repository (your coach will provide you the link).
+Clone that on Cloud Shell, create a virtual environment and install the requirements.

 Once everything is set up, run `adk web` and make sure that the agent responds back.